petkivim/embed-google-map-for-confluence/README.md

 # Embed Google Map for Confluence

-Embed Google Map for Confluence is a macro to embed a Google Map in a Confluence page.
+Embed Google Map for Confluence is a macro plugin to embed a Google Map in a Confluence page.
 No Google Maps API key is required.

 Here are some key features of "Embed Google Map":